PupBrutus/ReaderSpeeder/README.md

     ```

 2. Use the graphical interface to load a text file, adjust the WPM setting, and start speed reading.

+### Main Window Settings

+- **WPM (Words Per Minute)**: Adjust the speed at which words are displayed.
+- **Night Mode**: Toggle night mode for comfortable reading in low light.
+- **Window Opacity**: Adjust the transparency of the application window.
+- **TTS Engine**: Select the Text-to-Speech engine (sapi5, nsss, espeak).
+- **Load Settings**: Load previously saved user settings.
+- **Save Settings**: Save the current settings for future use.

+### Loading Text

+- **From File**: Click the "Load File" button to load a text file (UTF-8 encoded).
+- **Paste Text**: Paste text directly into the text box provided.

+### Starting Speed Reading

+1. After loading or pasting text, click the "Speed Read" button to start the speed reading session.

+### Speed Reader Window Controls

+- **Play/Pause**: Start or pause the speed reading session.
+- **Stop**: Stop the session and return to the main window.
+- **Progress Bar**: Shows the current position in the text.
+You can click on the progress bar to skip to different parts of the text.
+- **Skip Forward/Backward**: Skip forward or backward by a few words.
+- **Highlighting**: The middle character of each word is highlighted to help guide your focus.
+- **Punctuation Delays**: The application introduces natural pauses based on punctuation and new-lines for a more natural reading experience.

 ## How It Works